“This post may contain affiliate links. Please read my disclosure for more info.

 Grand Total $4051.07

-This is a great example of Ben Frankin’s quote, “Small Leaks Can Sink Great Ships“.
+This is a great example of the Ben Franklin quote, “Small Leaks Can Sink Great Ships“.

-When you see that the Wii console is only worth $14.00 or you’re only saving $1.00 on a certain brand of peanut butter you may disregard it.
+When you see that the Wii console is only worth $14.00 or you’re only saving $1.00 on a certain brand of peanut butter it’s easy to disregard.
 But what matters is the accumulation of small changes over time.
 They really DO matter.

-If you’re trying to make ends meet and looking for every advantage, then these are real opportunities to keep several thousand dollars more in your pocket each year.
+If you’re the one trying to make ends meet and looking for every advantage, then these are real opportunities to keep several thousand dollars more in your pocket each year.
 It’s all about looking for every advantage and then making it habit.
+Don’t let someone else shame you into spending more when you’re the one writing the checks.